Murihiku Regeneration

 Tiwai Point - a contaminated site

-The New Zealand Aluminium Smelter (NZAS) site on Tiwai Peninsula has been identified by the Ministry for the Environment as a highly contaminated Hazardous Activities and Industries List (HAIL) site[1].
+The New Zealand Aluminium Smelter (NZAS) site on the Tiwai Peninsula has been identified by the Ministry for the Environment as a highly contaminated Hazardous Activities and Industries List (HAIL) site[1].

-Industries listed as a HAIL site are those that are likely to cause land contamination resulting from hazardous substance use, storage or disposal.
-The activities at Tiwai Smelter meet all three criteria: the use, storage and disposal of a range of hazardous substances.
+Industries listed as a HAIL site are those that are likely to cause land contamination resulting from hazardous substance use, storage, or disposal.
+The activities at Tiwai Smelter meet all three criteria: the use, storage, and disposal of a range of hazardous substances.

 The purpose of this report is to explore the range of potential contaminants located at Tiwai Point, that are the direct result of Tiwai Aluminium Smelter activities.
 This report has been based around information provided by Environment Southland’s Briefing Note (February 2021) and information gleaned from various news articles, reports, and newsletters.
 Information is focused on contaminants that have the potential to infiltrate soils, groundwater, and pollute the ocean.
 Air-borne pollutants are not covered.